 Welcome to Kaitlyn's Page.
 Please wash your hands before entering!
-Kaitlyn is eight years old she was diagnosed with Neuroblastoma Stage IV (At Age 3 and a half) on June the 21st 2003, N-MYC Non-Amplified, unfavourable shimada.
+Kaitlyn is seventeen years old she was diagnosed with Neuroblastoma Stage IV (At Age 3 and a half) on June the 21st 2003, N-MYC Non-Amplified, unfavourable shimada.
 With a tumour filling her abdomen, which had spread to her neck, knees, hips and cells in her bone marrow lining, she was placed on a tough treatment protocol (COG ANBL00P1), which consisted of 5 rounds of high dose chemo, surgery to remove as much remaining tumour as possible, two rounds of mega chemo, with Double Stem cell Transplants/rescues, followed by 10 rounds of radiation and six months of Accutane (Biotherapy).
 At diagnosis we were given the terrible odds of less than 20%.

 Many people come by this page and leave without signing the guestbook.
 I do appreciate those that sign and I of course understand those that don't (I visit plenty of sites and sometimes just can't find the time to sign) but if you feel you just don't know what to say or you don't want to say the wrong thing, I assure you just knowing you dropped by and are praying for Kaitlyn is so heartwarming and uplifting.
-So, when you do have the chance to sign, just let me know you dropped by:) You can't say the wrong thing.
+So, when you do have the chance to sign, just let me know you dropped by:)

 Artist/Band: Austin Sherrie Lyrics for Song: Streets of Heaven Lyrics for Album: Streets of Heaven (Sherrie Austin/Paul Duncan/Al Kasha)